 2012 NATALIE MILLER FELLOWSHIP RECIPIENT

-Rachel Okine is currently the Vice President of International Acquisitions for STX Entertainment.
+Rachel Okine is currently the Managing Director of Aquarius Films, London UK.
+She was previously the Vice President of International Acquisitions for STX Entertainment.
 She will focus on identifying and delivering new content for international distribution.
 Rachel was previously the Paris-based Vice President of International Production and Acquisitions for Europe’s largest studio, StudioCanal.

 Rachel’s first job in distribution was as acquisitions assistant in London’s FilmFour after which she returned to Australia to become a founding staff member of leading Australian independent film distribution company, Hopscotch (acquired by Canadian-based Entertainment One in 2011).
 From 2002 to 2006, she worked across the publicity and marketing campaigns of its flagship titles including Bowling For Columbine, Touching the Void, Somersault, Downfall and Mrs Henderson Presents among many others.
 From 2006-2012 her role evolved to focus on the acquisition of international and local films, as well as establish Hopscotch’s production activities.
 During this time, Rachel was involved in the acquisition of films such as Source Code, Midnight in Paris, Saving Mr Banks and Pan’s Labyrinth, and brought into the company the successes Wish You Were Here and The Sapphires for the Australian market, whilst working closely with eOne’s acquisitions teams in Canada, the UK, USA and Benelux to source product to work across the territorial spectrum.